 Make your selections:

-- Download the full gradebook or select columns.
+- Download the full gradebook, select items, or grade history.

 - Select the file type for the downloaded file.
 Data files are comma-delimited (CSV) or tab-delimited (XLS).